FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R11

-The section on Use of Scipy in this course, contains lists.
-Let's now add lists to our document.
+The section on 'Use of Scipy' in this course, contains lists.
+Now, let us add lists to our document.

 ..
 L11